April 3, 2020

 What benefits does the Cloud bring to predictive dialing?

 Cloud predictive dialers give call centers more flexibility, while helping to reduce costs.
 The ability to host customer calling information on the cloud and access it anytime and anywhere via the web is a powerful advantage for cloud predictive dialers.
 It provides the ability to support a mobile and changing workforce and is extremely easy to scale upwards and downwards.
 Since the system is hosted on the cloud, new changes take place immediately and any problems arising can be dealt with promptly.
 The cloud can also provide continuity of service in the event of natural calamities or disasters on a particular call center, since the data can be accessed from another location.
-From a budgetary standpoint, hosted dialers typically offer flexible pricing, with a lower cost of entry and a monthly usage fee, rather than the large upfront investment more common with premise environments.
+Hosted dialers typically offer flexible pricing, with a lower cost of entry and a monthly usage fee, rather than the large upfront investment more common with premise environments.

 The Noble Predictive Dialer